ngds/geoparse-rerank/README.md

 | **False Positives** | **12** |
 | **False Negatives** | **10** |

-Which gives us a Precision of 0.862 and a Recall of 0.882, or an F1 score of 0.869
+Which gives a Precision of 0.862 and a Recall of 0.882, or an F1 score of 0.869